You have no saved courses.

 No results found

-All students should attend campus for their course induction, which will take place during the week commencing Monday 16 January 2023.
-Your course team will schedule activities for you to find out more about your course, meet your lecturers and other students, and find your way around campus.
-Teaching will begin from Monday 23 January.
+Your course team will schedule activities for you to find out more about your course, meet your lecturers and other students and find your way around campus, which will be available on your timetable.

-You will be able to see your timetable for the whole semester, including your course induction, on iCity or the iBCU App as soon as it is available.
+You will be able to see your timetable on iCity or the iBCU App as soon as it is available.
+You will receive an email when timetables are released.

 See your timetable